Applied Studies and Technology (AS&T)

 The responsibilities of stakeholder relations are achieved through public outreach to and input from those individuals, groups, host communities, and other entities in the public and private sectors that are interested in or affected by any of the U.S. Department of Energy's (DOE or Department's) activities and decisions.

-Environmental justice is a principal of American democracy that combines civil rights with environmental protection.
+Environmental justice is a principle of American democracy that combines civil rights with environmental protection.
 It demands that that those who have historically been excluded from environmental decision-making, traditionally minority, low-income and tribal communities, have the same access to environmental decision-makers, decision-making processes, and the ability to make reasoned contributions to decision-making process and any other individuals.

 Environmental Management System